CRYPTOLOGIA

 The Journal of Discrete Mathematical Sciences & Cryptography, published by Taru Publications, serves as a pivotal platform for researchers, professionals, and students in the fields of discrete mathematics and cryptography.
 Since its inception in 1998, the journal has consistently provided high-quality research articles, reviews, and case studies that span essential areas such as Algebra, Number Theory, and Applied Mathematics, achieving a Q3 category ranking in these disciplines as of 2023.
 With impressive Scopus rankings, including Rank #7 in Algebra and Number Theory and a notable 94th percentile status, this journal underscores its significance within the academic community.
 Although not an open access journal, it remains a crucial reference point for advancements in mathematical sciences, fostering scholarly dialogue and collaboration.
 As the field evolves, it continues to bridge theoretical frameworks and practical implementations, contributing substantially to the educational and professional landscape.

-Advancing the Frontiers of Information Security
+Unlocking the Future of Security Research

 Communications in Applied Mathematics and Computational Science